Due to the COVID-19 crisis, please note that our research grants are currently supended. Please see this statement for more information.

 In Crohn's Disease, there is an ongoing debate about the possible role of mycobacterium avium subspecies paratuberculosis (MAP) in causing the condition and whether treatments should be developed on that basis.
 Understandably, the research has been attracting a great deal of attention since we first funded work in this area in 2006.
 Our position on MAP is that it may be responsible for Crohn's in humans, but this has not yet been proven.
 However, we welcome applications for funding for research in this area as in all others, and our research panel is keenly interested in the developments.

-Two separate research panels oversee our research awards each year, supported by the RS&F Committee.
-We aim to provide funding across all three of our strategic research areas.
+Two separate research panels oversee our annual research awards process, supported by the RS&F Committee.
+We aim to provide funding across all of our strategic research areas.
 Projects may be directed towards any aspect of IBD and can last up to three years.
 Grants will normally be up to a maximum of £120,000.
 Ultimately, our aim is to achieve a wide mix of projects, covering a variety of our research priorities.

 Do you have a question for us regarding research?